 It is the only specimen still known, with the German Imperial Crown and assignment number, on the containers of prisms.

-Original period photographs show, given its optical qualities, its use also throughout the Second World War by Kriegsmarine on ship decks (Deck Mounted) and shooting positions.
+Original period photographs show, given its optical qualities, its use also throughout the Second World War.

 Emil Busch was the son of the Berlin businessman Ludwig Friedrich Busch and his wife Jeanette, who was the daughter of the optical entrepreneur Johann August Heinrich Duncker who had founded his optical company in 1801.
 This company passed on to Heinrich’s son, Eduard.